evanwill/go-go-ghpages-b/content/3-blog.md

 Normally, Jekyll uses the config option `theme` to select themes that are available as Ruby Gems ("gem-based themes").
 GitHub Pages has only a few [supported themes](https://pages.github.com/themes/){:target="_blank" rel="noopener"} using this method.
-When using Jekyll locally, the gem-based theme in config will be installed (using `bundle install`), downloading a copy of the theme and storing it with your Ruby Gems.
+When using Jekyll locally, the gem-based theme set in config will be installed (using `bundle install`), downloading a copy of the theme and storing it with your Ruby Gems.
 In theory, this leaves your project folder clean so you can tweak a few customization options and just focus on content creation.

 In practice, because gem-based themes are essentially hidden, extensive customization can be confusing.
 If you are doing a lot of tweaking or want to create your own theme it may be simpler to include the theme files directly in your project repository.
-In that case do NOT include a `theme` setting in `_config.yml`.
+In that case do NOT include a `theme`/`remote_theme` setting in `_config.yml`.
-(Personally, I rarely use a `theme`!)
+(Personally, I very rarely use a `theme`!)

 {% endcapture %}
 {% include alert.html text=themes color="warning" %}